It Happened to Jane: Reception

 The New York Times critic Howard Thompson wrote: "If the going is a little strident and bumpy at times, the brash merriment provides more than a reasonable share of chuckles. ...
 This strictly one-gag frolic is at its most disarming as a peppery close-up of small-town life ...
 It would be hard indeed to take offense at such a brashly friendly little picture.
 Most of it is fun."

 In other media

-In January 1959, before the film's release, a paperback novelization of the screenplay was written by Marvin H. Albert and published by Gold Medal Books under the current working title of That Jane From Maine.
+In January 1959, before the film's release, a paperback novelization of the screenplay was written by Marvin H. Albert and published by Gold Medal Books under the working title of That Jane From Maine.